garrettjoecox/tarkov-scripts/README.md

 This will look for a container in your inventory tagged `sell` and begin selling items either on the flea market or just to traders based on your specified margin.

 ## Disclaimer
 As I said I got banned, use this at your own risk.
-I will not be able to update it any further or give any support, as it was an IP ban as well.
-Good luck :)
+I will not be able to update it any further till I get my hands on another account.
+Until then feel free to submit PR's

 ## Todo:
 - KeepAlive request